mm53bar/ABOUTME/README.md

 Communication is the foundation of effective teams.
 Meeting and talking helps us build a rapport.
 And a good rapport brings trust and respect.
 Once we have that, everything else gets easier.

-By default, we will have a one-on-one (1:1) chat every week for at least 30 minutes.
+By default, we will have a 1:1 chat every week for at least 30 minutes.
 These meetings are designed to give you a dedicated time and place to ask anything and everything.
 Don't be surprised if I encourage you to do this over a good coffee/tea/beer.

 Because these meetings are about you, feel free to reschedule or cancel one if you don't have anything to talk about that week.
 Because we meet so regularly, missing a week doesn't have much impact.
 For my part, I might have to reschedule sometimes but I won't cancel a meeting.